-The Fisheries (Conservation and Management) Ordinance, 2015, prohibits recreational fishing beyond 12NM of the island.
+The Fisheries Conservation and Management Ordinance (2015) prohibits recreational fishing beyond 12NM of the island.

-The Wildlife Protection Ordinance, 2013, prevents the taking of a list of protected species (including all endemic fish, sharks and cetaceans) and female spiny lobster in berry (with eggs).
+The Wildlife Protection Ordinance (2013) prevents the taking of a list of protected species (including all endemic fish, sharks and cetaceans) and female spiny lobster in berry (with eggs).

-An Inshore Fisheries Advisory Committee made up of local fishermen and AIG Conservation staff has been established to develop the Inshore Fisheries Management Strategy and associated legislation.
+An Inshore Fisheries Advisory Committee made up of local fishermen and AIG Conservation staff has been established to develop an inshore fisheries management system with associated legislation.